pmgbergen/porepy/docs/docsrc/porepy/numerics/ad/numerics-ad.rst

 The AD framework (*Algorithmic* or *Automatic* Differentiation) allows an object-oriented representation of variables and other mathematical terms, which appear in equations and models.
-The goal as for any AD framework is to provide a cheap and and automated evaluation of derivatives, to be utilized in numerical approximation techniques.
+The goal as for any AD framework is to provide a cheap and automated evaluation of derivatives, to be utilized in numerical approximation techniques.

-All classes and functions can be accessed as shown the following example:
+All classes and functions can be accessed as shown in the following example:

 .. code-block:: python
     :caption: Access to AD submodule